 The Better Me, Better World campaign provides users with personal benefits – some of their causes include: caring for at-risk mothers and children, community access to healthcare, social entrepreneurs, healthy lifestyles for children, and more.
 The campaign became such a success due to the positive atmosphere that Philips created.

 Their #STEMtember campaign showcased many stories from Boston Scientific teams around the world and the STEM activities they’re participating in.
 Some activities include:

 Robot Competition Team: The activity centered around an all-female team of high school students.
 The team has to build and compete in robotics competitions.

-Johnson & Johnson launched the campaign for Nurses’ Future in 2002 to address the shortage on nurses in the nation.
+Johnson & Johnson launched the campaign for Nurses’ Future in 2002 to address the shortage of nurses in the nation.
 The Campaign aims to convert more people into the nursing career.
 DiscoverNursing.com is an online portion of the Campaign.
-It’s where nursing organizations, schools, hospitals and other healthcare groups share information and resources.
+It’s where nursing organizations, schools, hospitals, and other healthcare groups share information and resources.

 The campaign sparked interest around people since the campaign uplifted an entire community.
 Not only did it promote the nursing industry, but the campaign also gave people a voice to share their stories.

 10. Anne Arundel’s Medical Center Campaign: Mustache Selfie Facebook Contest

 Anne Arundel’s Medical Center created an online contest asking their followers to post their best selfie with a fake mustache.
 The campaign aimed to raise awareness for men’s health during November (No Shave November, etc).
 The responses were charming and raised awareness to the campaign’s message.
 The contest also increased traffic to the medical center’s online page for Men’s Health.

 The campaign became so popular due to the impact it had on social media.
 It was a fun and informative campaign for everyone to enjoy.

 11. PillPack Campaign: Add a Good Review